-- 3.570 Denier Intervention shall only be provided by treatment providers who also meet the requirements to provide sex offense specific treatment, as defined in these Standards in section 4.000. - 3.580 Treatment providers and community supervision teams must establish specific and measurable goals and tasks for offenders in denial outlined in an individualized treatment plan.
+- 3.560 DD An exception may be made for sex offenders with developmental disabilities who are in Level 3 denial and are strongly resistant after this three (3) month phase.
+If termination from treatment and revocation are not clearly indicated for a specific offender, then a CST review shall occur at this 3 month mark to determine whether an extension of this pre-treatment phase followed by a second case review shall occur.
+Other options may be explored at this time and shall always consider the above noted discussion point (3.560). - 3.570 Denier Intervention shall only be provided by treatment providers who also meet the requirements to provide sex offense specific treatment, as defined in these Standards in section 4.000. - 3.580 Treatment providers and community supervision teams must establish specific and measurable goals and tasks for offenders in denial outlined in an individualized treatment plan.
 These measurable goals will establish whether offenders have reached the threshold of eligibility for referral to offense specific treatment at the end of three months or earlier.
 It is especially important to document offenders' accountability for their offenses.

-3.600 • Treatment of Sex Offenders Within the Department of Corrections
+3.600 ◆ Treatment of Sex Offenders Within the Department of Corrections

-- 3.610 During incarceration and parole a continuum of treatment services shall be available to sex offenders. - 3.620 Unless otherwise noted in this section, treatment for sex offenders in prison shall conform to these Standards for sex offense specific treatment described in Section 3.000 and shall be provided by therapists who meet the qualifications for treatment providers described in Section 4.000.
+- 3.610 During incarceration and parole a continuum of treatment services shall be available to sex offenders. - 3.620 Unless otherwise noted in this section, treatment for sex offenders in prison shall conformto these Standards for sex offense specific treatment described in Section 3.000 and shall be provided by therapists who meet the qualifications for treatment providers described in Section 4.000.

 The prison treatment provider shall employ treatment methods that are based on recognition of the need for long-term, comprehensive, sex offense specific treatment.
-Self-help or timelimited treatments shall be used only as adjuncts to long-term, comprehensive treatment.
+Self-help or time-limited treatments shall be used only as adjuncts to long-term, comprehensive treatment.
 Offenders who have been removed from the community are presumed to have a higher risk level and longer-term intensive treatment is warranted.
 The duration of treatment in prison will be based on the assessment by the clinical team.
 This shall be followed by community based sex offense specific treatment upon the offender's release.